iblh/material-theme-docs/compose-en.md

 > `title` can be changed,` layout` can not be modified.

-If you'd like to add an entry to the Gallery page, please refer to the separate [page](/en/intro/#pages).
+If you'd like to add an entry to the Tag Cloud page, please refer to the separate [page](/en/intro/#pages).

 ## Create a private page